Zero-Tang/NoirVisor/src/svm_core/readme.md

 ## Host SVM-Related MSR and CPUID Virtualization
 For this sub-problem, we intercept the rdmsr/wrmsr and cpuid instructions. <br>
 The Guest enables and disables SVM by setting EFER.SVME bit. <br>
-Also, we should intercept access to SVM_HSAVE_PA MSR. <br>
+Also, we should intercept access to all SVM-Related MSRs. <br>

 ## Virtualize SVM Instructions
-There are eight SVM instructions: vmrun, vmload, vmsave, vmmcall, clgi, stgi, invlpga, skinit.
+There are eight SVM instructions: `vmrun`, `vmload`, `vmsave`, `vmmcall`, `clgi`, `stgi`, `invlpga`, `skinit`.
 Instructions should be virtualized accordingly. <br>
-In essence, vmrun instruction takes the place of VM-Entry and VM-Exit.
+In essence, `vmrun` instruction takes the place of VM-Entry and VM-Exit.
 We will leave this to special chapters - Virtualize VM-Entry and Virtualize VM-Exit. <br>
-For vmload and vmsave instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Utilize Accelerated Nested Virtualization. <br>
+For `vmload` and `vmsave` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Utilize Accelerated Nested Virtualization. <br>
-For clgi and stgi instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Utilize Accelerated Nested Virtualization. <br>
+For `clgi` and `stgi` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Utilize Accelerated Nested Virtualization. <br>
-For invlpga instruction, we pass parameters to invalidate specific TLB entry in Nested Guest. <br>
+For `invlpga` instruction, we pass parameters to invalidate specific TLB entry in Nested Guest. <br>
-For skinit instruction, this is somewhat optional since it is rarely used.
+For `skinit` instruction, this is somewhat optional since it is used only for security oriented virtualization.
+Even VMware's hypervisor does not emulate this.

 ## Virtualize VM-Entry
 Basically, this is intercepting the vmrun instructions.
 This instruction loads VMCB by address saved in rax register. <br>